DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/10-04 Environmental Artist Meeting Notes.md

 # Ok, Ok, New Props

-These Props are in the ClickUp
+These Props are in the ClickUp under "Forge / Armory Props" & "Other Props lol"

 - Standing brazier (the ones in Aiden’s level)
 - Candle holder